warriorruchi/Recipe-apps/README.md

   - Express.js
   - MongoDB (with Mongoose)
   - JWT (JSON Web Tokens) for authentication

+## Responsive Design

+This project has been tested and optimized for responsiveness on the following devices and resolutions:

+- Mobile View (480p)
+- 720p
+- 1080p
+- iPad (2732x2048)
+- MacBook (1440x823)

 ## Getting Started
 1. **Navigate to the backend folder and install backend dependencies:** npm install.